How Boutique Consultancies Can Overcome Prospects’ Indecisiveness

 When condensed, this information can be communicated to a prospect in under a minute.
 It’s an impactful way to explain what the consultancy does, who it works with, how it can help, and what the outcomes will be.

 This creates certain parameters for prospects’ expectations.
-They go into the partnership knowing exactly what they will achieve, which helps prospects minimise risk and be more confident about the value they will receive for their money.
+They enter the partnership knowing exactly what they will achieve, which helps them minimise risk and be more confident about the value they will receive for their money.

 Social proof supports the claims in a value proposition.
 Here, I’m talking about case studies and testimonials.

 However, not all case studies and testimonials are created equal.
-“John is a great guy to work with” kind of fluff will not cut it.
-Rather, I strongly encourage boutique consultancies to look at their past client work and create case studies that clearly identify the pain points, how the consultancy approached resolving those pain points, and the tangible results.
-That’s what prospects want to know about a consultancy, not whether John is a great guy.
+The “John is a great guy to work with” kind of fluff will not cut it.
+Rather, I strongly encourage boutique consultancies to examine their past client work and create case studies that clearly identify the pain points, how the consultancy resolved those pain points, and the tangible results.
+Prospects want to know that about a consultancy, not whether John is a great guy.

 Recommended reading: How Consultancies Can Get Started With Value Proposition Design